 I am a dedicated, organised and sharp polymath.
 I have great interpersonal skills and am an excellent team worker who is keen and always willing to learn and develop new skills.
 I possess extensive experience of leading, supporting, developing and motivating individuals and teams to perform at the highest level.
 I am an analytical thinker, with extensive problem solving skills and crisis management experience.
 I have an active and dynamic approach to work and getting things done.
 I am not a shy individual and enjoy public speaking on all levels.

-In 2014 I joined the Department of Medicine at the University of Cambridge as a PhD student after being awarded the Adrian J Crisp PhD studentship.
-I previously read an MSc in NanoMedicine and a BEng in Medical Engineering at Swansea University.
-My primary interests are: medical imaging, 3D bone analysis, 3D printing and tissue engineering.
+January 2014:- I joined the Department of Medicine at the University of Cambridge as a PhD student after being awarded the Adrian J Crisp PhD studentship.
+My primary academic interests were: medical imaging, 3D bone analysis, 3D printing and tissue engineering.
 My research based in the Bone Research Group at Addenbrooke’s Hospital involved the development of biomarkers for the identification of Osteoarthritis.
 My advisors were Dr Ken Poole in Addenbrooke’s Hospital and Dr Graham Treece, Dr Andrew Gee and Dr Tom Turmezei in the Department of Engineering.

 September 2012:- I read an MSc in NanoMedicine at Swansea University